 Tip: we recommend Etsy for buying plants.
 Look for the best rated seller you can, and try to buy as close to your home as possible so the plant does not travel too far.

 Philodendron Imperial Green Light Needs

 Give them moderate to bright indirect sunlight.
 Too much can burn the leaves and too little can lad to a more ‘leggy’ growth.

 How Often to Water

-Check the plant once a week and water if the top 40% of soil is dry.
+Check the plant once a week and water if the top 50% or more of soil is dry.
 Be really careful of overwatering, this plant must not sit in soggy soil.